Newspaper Preservation Act of 1970

-The Newspaper Preservation Act of 1970 was an Act of the United States Congress, signed by President Richard Nixon, authorizing the formation of joint operating agreements among competing newspaper operations within the same media market area.
+The Newspaper Preservation Act of 1970 was an Act of the United States Congress, signed by President Richard Nixon, authorizing the formation of joint operating agreements (JOAs) among competing newspaper operations within the same media market area.
 It exempted newspapers from certain provisions of antitrust laws.
 Its drafters argued that this would allow the survival of multiple daily newspapers in a given urban market where circulation was declining.
 This exemption stemmed from the observation that the alternative is usually for at least one of the newspapers, generally the one published in the evening, to cease operations altogether.

 In practice two daily newspapers published in the same city or geographic area combine business operations while maintaining separate—and competitive—news operations.